aws-samples/eb-tomcat-snakes/README.md

 This project is organized as follows (some files not shown):

 	├── LICENSE             - License
-	├── README              - This file
+	├── README.md           - This file
 	├── build.sh            - Build script
 	└── src
 	    ├── .ebextensions   - Elastic Beanstalk configuration files